 For More Entry-Level Work at Home Jobs . . .

 Although it's a fee-based membership site, I've found very high-quality work at home job leads through FlexJobs.
 Also, they have fantastic sorting options so you can easily find the positions that are entry-level.
-If you're looking more positions similar to what's above, you can register at FlexJobs (it's $14.95 a month for site access) to see what's available.
-You can use promo code AFFILPROMO to get up to 30 percent off your subscription.
+If you're looking more positions similar to what's above, you can register at FlexJobs (it's a small fee of $14.95 a month for site access) to see what's available.
+You can use promo code AFFILPROMO to get up to 30 percent off the already low price.

 FlexJobs posts hundreds of job leads at least five days per week.
 You can see a preview of the current entry-level positions that don't require past experience here.